travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 ### Console access in TCIE 3.x

 For TCIE 3.x, you gain access to individual pods through the `kubectl` command (The equivalent to `travis bash` in Enterprise 2.x versions)
-In order to run console commands, run console in `travis-api-pod` :
+In order to run console commands, run console in `travis-api-pod`:

 `kubectl exec -it [travis-api-pod] /app/script/console`

-### Container and Console access in TCIE 2.x

-`travis bash`: This will get you into the running container on the Platform.

-`travis console`: This will get you into a Ruby IRB session on the Platform.

 ## Cancel or Reset Stuck Jobs